Language Models as Higher-Order Planning Formalizers: Introduction

 \section{Introduction}

-Recent large language models (LLMs) have been widely advocated to be able to plan, or to be trained to plan \cite{sel2025llms,verma2025teachingllmsplanlogical,bohnet2025enhancingllmplanningcapabilities}.
-The most intuitive paradigm, \textit{LLM-as-planner}, generates action sequences directly from domain and problem specifications in an end-to-end fashion.
-However, recent work provides overwhelming evidence that LLMs, even those trained to scale their reasoning trace (LRMs), collapse when solving planning problems beyond a certain complexity \cite{valmeekam2024planbench,valmeekam2024llmscantplanlrms,shojaee2025illusionthinkingunderstandingstrengths,lin2025zebralogic,10.1007/978-3-032-11402-0_9}.
+Recent large language models (LLMs) have been advocated to be able to plan, or to be trained to plan.
+The most intuitive paradigm, \textit{LLM-as-Planner}, generates action sequences directly from domain and problem specifications in an end-to-end fashion.
+However, recent work provides overwhelming evidence that LLMs, even those trained to scale their reasoning trace (LRMs), collapse when solving planning problems beyond a certain complexity \cite{valmeekam2024llmscantplanlrms,shojaee2025illusionthinkingunderstandingstrengths,lin2025zebralogic,10.1007/978-3-032-11402-0_9}.
 Additionally, they lack verifiability and interpretability.
-Alternatively, the \textit{LLM-as-formalizer} paradigm employs the LLM as a bridge to translate natural language (NL) descriptions into structured formal representations like the Planning Domain Definition Language (PDDL) \cite{mcdermott1998pddl,xie2023translating,liu2023llm+,zhang-etal-2024-pddlego,zhang-etal-2024-proc2pddl,zhu2024language,huang-zhang-2025-limit}, using a programmatic planner to derive a plan.
-Despite its built-in verifiability and demonstrated effectiveness on standard benchmarks with low problem complexity, whether the LLM-as-formalizer paradigm can scale has only been fleetingly and inconclusively discussed in preprints \cite{huang2025languagemodelplannerformalizer,kagitha2025unifyinginferencetimeplanninglanguage,amonkar2025naturallanguageplanningcoding}.
+An alternative paradigm, called \textit{LLM-as-Formalizer}, has been introduced as a remedy that employs the LLM as a bridge to translate natural language (NL) descriptions into structured formal representations like the Planning Domain Definition Language (PDDL) \cite{mcdermott1998pddl,huang-zhang-2025-limit}.
+The output is then fed to a programmatic planner to derive a plan.
+This provides built-in verifiability and is effective on standard benchmarks \cite{huang2025languagemodelplannerformalizer,kagitha2025unifyinginferencetimeplanninglanguage}.

-We first systematically evaluate the complexity scaling behavior of both LLM-as-planner and LLM-as-formalizer on the classic BlocksWorld domain extended to an entity space of $100$ and a state space size of up to $10^{165}$ (Figure~\ref{fig:scaling_curve}).
-We first conclusively corroborate previous findings that state-of-the-art models like Gemini 3 Flash, Qwen3-32B, and Qwen2.5-32B degrade to 20\% accuracy or worse as planners.
-As formalizers, the performance of closed-source models like Gemini 3 remains perfect, while that of open-source ones like Qwen2.5 remains above 70\% until $80$ blocks but sharply degrades thereafter.
-To tackle this, we propose a divide-and-conquer formalization technique to generate first a scaffolding and then chunks of PDDL statements iteratively, flatlining the performance of Qwen2.5 formalizer to 100\%.

-In standard benchmarks, problem description and ground-truth PDDL code often have a one-to-one mapping, oversimplifying real-life auto-formalization challenges.
-To address this, we introduce the notion of \textbf{unraveling problems} where a single line of description corresponds to arbitrarily many lines in PDDL, significantly challenging formalizers that previous perform perfectly (\autoref{fig:unraveling}).
-To tackle this, we propose the \textit{LLM-as-higher-order-formalizer} paradigm where the LLM generates a program generator, decoupling token output from the combinatorial explosion of the underlying formalization space and search space.
-This meta-programming approach again flatlines the performance of Gemini 3 to 100\% while delaying the degradation of Qwen2.5.